DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # Edit the main entrypoint terraform configuration file
         gedit ~/deploy_ws/src/src/operations/deploy/azurebooks/subt/main.tf

+    - Change `terraform:key` to include your azure username

     - Change `resource_name_prefix` to your preference

     - Change `tag_name_prefix` to your preference

-    - Change `hostname` to your preference

-    - Change `username` to your preference

     - Change `vm_pub_ssh_key` to the the ssh key path generated in the *Bitbucket SSH Keys steps*